-The Investment Manager's Review on pages 11 to 17 details the key investment decisions taken during the year and subsequently.
+The Investment Manager's Review on pages 12 to 17 details the key investment decisions taken during the year and subsequently.
 The Investment Manager has continued to monitor the investment portfolio throughout the year under the supervision of the Board.
-A list of the key portfolio changes can be found on pages 14 and 15.

-As disclosed on page 47, during the year, the Board confirmed that the continuing appointment of the Manager with the delegation arrangements to the Investment Manager, on the terms agreed, is in the interests of the shareholders as a whole.
+As disclosed on page 48, during the year, the Board confirmed that the continuing appointment of the Investment Manager, on the terms agreed, is in the interests of the shareholders as a whole.